denten-books/plain-text/1-chapter.md

 [^ln1-anticipate]: As Alonzo Church mentioned in his review of the paper a year later, Turing's mathematical insight was anticipated by concomitant work in the field [@church_review_1937].

+[^ln1-platotr]: I translate the passage into literal, if awkward, English to preserve some of the interesting characteristics of the original Greek.
+In particular, note the parallelism between *exōthen* and *endothen*, the ambiguity of *allotrion*, as something that comes from another, and the subtle slide between *graphō* (letter, figure, writing) and *tupōn* (type, impression, trace).
+I extend my gratitude to Simos Zenios and Stathis Gourgouris for our in-depth discussions of the translations.

 ### Wittgenstein's *The Blue and Brown Notebooks*